raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 para no... = so as not to
     ?
-Fuí al concierto para no aburrirme : `I went to the concert so as not to be bored`
+Fuí al concierto para no aburrirme : `I went to the concert so as not to be bored` ?
+Caminaron en silencio para no despertar al bebé : `They walked quietly so as not to wake the baby`

+para <algo> = [so as] to
+    - Este es el _to_ de toda la vida, que se puede enfatizar con el _so as_.
+Se usa mucho más en negativo (ver anterior) ?
+Estudió mucho para no suspender el examen : `He studied hard so as not to fail the exam`

 para no tener que ...
     = so we don't have to